SuperDARN/pydarn/docs/dev/code_review.md

 - Does it follow [PEP8](https://www.python.org/dev/peps/pep-0008/) style?
 - Is the copyright and license disclaimer in the file?
 - Did they add the modification line if they made updates?
-- Are there doc strings for the class and or functions?
+- Are there doc strings for the class and for functions?
-- Are there confusing variable, function, and/or class names?
+- Are there confusing variables, functions, and/or class names?
 - Are there defaults and do they make sense for the function?
 - Is the code too complex?
 Could it be simpler?
 - Do the error messages/exceptions make sense and are helpful?
 - Could there be more comments on certain sections?
 - Are hard coded values documented?
 - Are algorithms or mathematical equations cited to publication, webpage, or book?
-- Nomenclature make sense?
+- Does the nomenclature make sense?
-- Are there any cases they may need to consider?
+- Are there any cases they may need to reconsider?
 - Would comments or documentation make sense to the general user?

 ## How to speed up code reviews